-Replacing your garage door is one of the best ways to boost your curb appeal and improve your quality of life at the same time.
-If you’re in and out of the house often, you’ll find that newer garage doors will open far quieter and faster than the old one you’re accustomed to.
+A garage door replacement is one of the best ways to boost your curb appeal and improve your quality of life at the same time.
+If you’re in and out of the house often, you’ll find that newer garage doors will open far quieter and faster than the old ones you’re accustomed to.

 Even better, a new garage door color will help give your house an instant boost.
 This is because garage doors take up a large part of the surface area of your home’s exterior.